-When it comes to our medicine cabinets, it doesn’t seem to take long until they’re overflowing with a bunch of things we don’t really need or that we’ll only ever use once or twice before they expire.
+Our medicine cabinets don’t seem to take long until they’re overflowing with things we don’t really need or that we’ll only ever use once or twice before they expire.

-Sometimes it’s just better to go back to basics – Have a handful of products in that cabinet that each have a bunch of uses.
-Activated charcoal makes a fine example – It has an exceptionally wide variety of uses and is actually still used by doctors today to treat a whole host of issues.
+Sometimes, it’s just better to go back to basics – Have a handful of products in that cabinet that each have many uses.
+Activated charcoal makes a fine example – It has an exceptionally wide variety of uses and is still used by doctors today to treat many issues.

-But before you go ripping apart your charcoal barbeque looking for the benefits from the briquettes, stop and read this article to learn exactly what kind of charcoal you need to be looking for and all that it has to offer you.
+But before you go ripping apart your charcoal barbeque, looking for the benefits from the briquettes, stop and read this article to learn exactly what kind of charcoal you need to be looking for and all it offers.

 What is Activated Charcoal?

 The difference between regular old charcoal and activated charcoal is that the activated form is two to three times more effective.
-In fact, just a teaspoon of this magical powder has the surface area of more than 10 000 square feet!
+Just a teaspoon of this magical powder has a surface area of more than 10,000 square feet!
 It’s created by grounding charcoal incredibly fine and placing it in a steam chamber for a little while.
-This process allows the charcoal to absorb a ton of toxins (in your body, the air, etc.)
+This process allows the charcoal to absorb many toxins (in your body, the air, etc.)

-You should never try to replace activated charcoal with the charcoal that forms on burnt toast as it’s carcinogenic.
-Additionally, you definitely shouldn’t try to replace the powder with charcoal briquettes – Petro-chemicals have been added to them, which makes them especially dangerous.
+You should never try to replace activated charcoal with the charcoal that forms on burnt toast, as it’s carcinogenic.
+Additionally, you shouldn’t try to replace the powder with charcoal briquettes – Petrochemicals have been added to them, making them especially dangerous.

-That said, the right kind of charcoal – the activated kind – has a whole laundry list of exceptional benefits.
-I assure you that once you’ve finished reading this short list of five reasons you should always have it on hand, you’ll be on your way to purchase a bottle (or two) for your family’s home as well.
+That said, the right charcoal – the activated one – has a whole laundry list of exceptional benefits.
+I assure you that once you’ve finished reading this short list of five reasons you should always have it on hand, you’ll be on your way to purchase a bottle (or two) for your family’s home.

 Apply the mask on your face and allow it to dry completely, then rinse off with warm water.
-Use this mask a couple of times and you’re sure to see results!
+Use this mask a couple of times and you’ll surely see results!

 If you have kids at home, you know firsthand how quickly they can get into something without you noticing (turning your back for even one second to use the washroom could result in your whole home being turned upside down on a particularly crazy day).
-Sometimes accidents happen – If you think you, your spouse, or your child has accidently poisoned themselves, activated charcoal can be used to help draw the toxin out of your (or their) bloodstream.
-It’s used so commonly to treat poisoning that most ambulances have it on hand.
+Sometimes accidents happen – If you think you, your spouse, or your child has accidently poisoned themselves, activated charcoal can help draw the toxin out of your (or their) bloodstream.
+It’s commonly used to treat poisoning that most ambulances have it on hand.

 Please keep in mind that in certain cases – such as the ingestion of gasoline or some acids – activated charcoal can actually make the situation worse.
-If you think there’s been a poisoning case, call 911 or Poison Control before administering the powder to make sure it’ll help.
+If you think there’s been a poisoning case, call 911 or Poison Control before administering the powder to ensure it’ll help.

 Treats Poison Ivy/Oak

-Just like you can’t always control what your kids get into inside, you’re less likely to be able to have control over everything they can get into while they’re playing outside.
+Just like you can’t always control what your kids get into inside, you’re less likely to control everything they can get into while playing outside.

-If your little one comes back inside after a play session with aggravated skin from an accidental encounter with poison ivy or oak, you can quickly and easily sooth their skin by using activated charcoal – Simply make a paste by combining the powder with some water and pour the mixture onto a (preferably unbleached) paper towel or cotton cloth.
+Suppose your little one comes back inside after a play session with aggravated skin from an accidental encounter with poison ivy or oak.
+In that case, you can quickly and easily sooth their skin by using activated charcoal – Simply make a paste by combining the powder with some water and pour the mixture onto a (preferably unbleached) paper towel or cotton cloth.
 Saran wrap to the skin and change every couple of hours or leave on overnight.
 Discard the cloth you used when you’re finished, there’s no point in keeping or reusing it.

 Purifies The Air

-When you purchase a bottle of activated charcoal, you’re going to want to make sure that the lid’s always on tight – Unless you’re planning to use it as an air purifier.
-Personally, I just put a little bit of the powder in small candy bowls in each room of the house to help eliminate not only toxins but also odor causing bacteria.
-I find that the air we’re breathing feels cleaner, which is especially important now that the weather is cooling down and we can’t keep the windows open anymore.
+When you purchase a bottle of activated charcoal, you’ll want to ensure the lid’s always on tight – Unless you plan to use it as an air purifier.
+Personally, I just put a little bit of the powder in small candy bowls in each room of the house to help eliminate not only toxins but also odor-causing bacteria.
+I find that the air we breathe feels cleaner, which is especially important now that the weather is cooling down and we can’t keep the windows open anymore.

 Whitens Your Teeth